Breda Ba.65: Operational history

-In September 1937, Chile ordered 20 Ba.65s, three of which were to be fitted with dual controls, based on the claim that it was suitable for use as both a fighter and attack aircraft.
-The Chilean aircraft differed from standard Italian aircraft by being powered by the Piaggio P.XI C.40 (also a 14K derivative) engine, and the use of 7mm Madsen machine guns and Madsen 23mm cannon instead of the Breda SAFAT machine guns fitted to Italian aircraft.
+In September 1937, Chile ordered 20 Ba.65s, three of which were dual controls trainers.
+The Chilean aircraft differed from standard Italian aircraft by being powered by the Piaggio P.XI C.40 (also a 14K derivative) engine, a different housing for the landing gear and the use of 7mm Madsen machine guns and 12.7 mm Madsen heavy machine guns instead of the Breda SAFAT machine guns fitted to Italian aircraft.
 Twenty Breda dorsal turrets were ordered with the aircraft, but these were rarely fitted owing to their weight.
 The Chilean aircraft were delivered from late 1938 to early 1939, but suffered several accidents in the first few months of operation and the type was grounded in November 1939.
 Subsequent investigations found a number of problems with the aircraft.
 Its manoeuvrability was poor, meaning that it was not suitable for use as a fighter, while range was short and the aircraft required very long runways for safe operation.
 Limited flying restarted in November 1940, but in October 1941, a further study concluded that the aircraft had no value as a combat aircraft and should only be used as an unarmed trainer.
 They flew for the last time in February 1943, and were withdrawn from service and scrapped in 1944.
-Portugal purchased 10 Breda equipped with Fiat engines and Breda L Turrets in November 1939.
+Portugal purchased 10 Breda equipped with Fiat engines, leading-edge slots placed differently and Breda M Turrets in November 1939.
 On 15 February 1941, a hangar at Sintra Air Base that was used to house the Bredas was badly damaged in a storm, as were the aircraft within.
 Attempts to repair the Bredas failed, and they were scrapped.
 The Breda Ba.65 was selected for licence production for the Chinese Nationalist Air Force, with 30 aircraft, powered by Pratt & Whitney Twin Wasp engines, to be built at the Sino-Italian National Aircraft Works (SINAW) (a joint venture between Italy and China) at Nanchang.
 The production plans were abandoned in December 1937 after the Italian technical personnel were pulled out of China.
 In September 1937, the Swiss Air Force tested the Ba.65 alongside the Heinkel He 112 and the Morane-Saulnier M.S.406 but ended up selecting the Morane.